Take time to find the best coverage for you

 All New York State residents are mandated to have health insurance, and it is one of the most important decisions you make.
 If you are not covered by your employer, choosing the right health insurance is an important decision.

-Most medical insurance plans fall into one of four categories called metal tiers.
+Most health insurance plans fall into one of four categories called metal tiers.
 They are named after metals – bronze, silver, gold, platinum.
 The tiers aren’t related to the quality of medical care.
 They refer to the out-of-pocket expenses you will have.

 All plans are required to cover essential health services: visits to your health care professional, labs, pediatrics, emergency services, hospitalization, maternity, mental health, substance abuse, rehabilitation, prescription drugs.